-The species was first introduced to Britain in 1804 (Bean 1970).
-Though no originals are known, the tree in Tortworth churchyard, Gloucestershire, recorded by Bean (1970) as 10 m tall in 1905 and 20 m tall in 1964 remains in good health, if partially ivy-covered.
-A larger example grows in the lesser-managed valley just north of the neighbouring Tortworth Court Hotel, though the tallest example in the UK grows at Aldenham Woods and was measured at 28.5 m × 43 cm, 2018 – The Tree Register 2019).
+Carya laciniosa was first introduced to Britain in 1804 (Bean 1976).
+Though no originals are known, the tree in Tortworth churchyard, Gloucestershire, recorded by Bean (1976) as 10 m tall in 1905 and 20 m tall in 1964 remains in good health, if partially ivy-covered.
+A larger example grows in the less managed valley just north of the neighbouring Tortworth Court Hotel, although the tallest example in the UK grows in Aldenham Woods, Hertfordshire (28.5 m × 43 cm, 2018 – The Tree Register 2019).
 There are several large and beautiful specimens at Westonbirt Arboretum, where they can be compared with other accurately named species.